WondaMegapon/Refightilization/Refightilization/README.md

 Thanks to Cleveryt for the French localization.
 Thanks to Goleden for the Chinese localization.

+Thanks to Crickochet for writing "Fixed compatibility with Goku" on my tombstone.

 Regarding the 1.1.7 Update, thanks to:

 - Alphaca, DVRP for Korean Translations